 The following segment information has been prepared in accordance with the “management approach”, which requires presentation of the segments on the basis of the internal management reports of the entity which are regularly reviewed by the chief operating decision maker, which is the Deutsche Bank Management Board, in order to allocate resources to a segment and to assess its financial performance.

-Starting first quarter 2014, net interest income as a component of net revenue, income (loss) before income taxes and related ratios is presented on a fully taxable-equivalent basis for U.S. tax-exempt securities for Corporate Banking & Securities.
+Starting first quarter 2014, net interest income as a component of net revenue, income (loss) before income taxes and related ratios is presented on a fully taxable-equivalent basis for U.S. tax-exempt securities for Corporate Banking & Securities (CB&S).
 This enables management to measure performance of taxable and tax-exempt securities on a comparable basis.
-This change in presentation resulted in an increase in CB&S net interest income of € 19.5 million for third quarter 2014 (€ 41.6 million for first nine months 2014).
-This increase is offset in Group Consolidated figures through a reversal in C&A. Prior period comparatives have not been adjusted due to immateriality.
+This change in presentation resulted in an increase in CB&S net interest income of € 14.0 million for second quarter 2014 (€ 8.0 million for first quarter 2014).
+This increase is offset in Group Consolidated figures through a reversal in Consolidation & Adjustments (C&A).
+Prior period comparatives have not been adjusted due to immateriality.
 The tax rate used in determining the fully taxable-equivalent net interest income in respect of the majority of the US tax-exempt securities is 35 %.
-US tax-exempt securities held by NCOU are not being presented on a fully taxable-equivalent basis due to differing approaches in the management of core and non-core activities.
+US tax-exempt securities held by Non-Core Operations Unit (NCOU) are not being presented on a fully taxable-equivalent basis due to differing approaches in the management of core and non-core activities.

 The Group’s segment reporting follows the organizational structure as reflected in its internal management reporting systems, which are the basis for assessing the financial performance of the business segments and for allocating resources to the business segments.
 Generally, restatements due to minor changes in the organizational structure were implemented in the presentation of prior period comparables if they were considered in the Group’s management reporting systems.